front-matter/blog2/_posts/2009-01-16-bioclipse-and-gist-integration.markdown

 doi: 10.59350/gkcs6-62t68
 tags: bioclipse git github
 image: /assets/images/gist3.png
-modified_date: 2025-10-18
+modified_date: 2025-10-26
 ---

-As you might have read, [Bioclipse](http://www.bioclipse.net/) has scripting support (see for example, [Scripting JChemPaint](http://chem-bla-ics.blogspot.com/2008/11/scripting-jchempaint.html)), and that we have been collection them on [Gist](http://gist.github.com/) and indexing them on Delicious with the tags [bioclipse and gist](http://delicious.com/tag/bioclipse+gist).
+As you might have read, [Bioclipse](http://www.bioclipse.net/) has scripting support (see for example, [Scripting JChemPaint <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2008/11/20/scripting-jchempaint.html)), and that we have been collection them on [Gist](http://gist.github.com/) and indexing them on Delicious with the tags [bioclipse and gist](http://delicious.com/tag/bioclipse+gist).
 This provides a nice overview of what you can do with the current SVN version of Bioclipse2.
 And, hopefully, when released, allow users to quickly learn about Bioclipse features, allow people to share scripts etc. Think of it as [MyExperiment.org](http://myexperiment.org/) for Bioclipse.